junxxx/junxxx.github.io/content/post/c.md

 ```

 ## Pointer
-A pointer is a variable contains the address in memory.
+A pointer is a variable contains another variable's address in memory.

-Technically speaking, memory is a large lenght array of continous bytes.
-A 32 bit machine can maximum 2^32=4294967296 bytes, which is 4GB.
+Technically speaking, memory is a large lenght array of continuous bytes.
+A 32-bit machine can maximumly have 2^32=4294967296 bytes, which is 4GB.

-Pointer is a variable, so it has type. `&` is used to get the address of a variable. `*` is used to get the content in a pointer. `void *` is a special pointer, which can point to any type.
+A pointer is a variable, so it has a type. `&` is used to get the address of a variable. `*` is used to get the content in a pointer. `void *` is a special pointer, which can point to any type.

 `NULL` pointer in C is defined as `(void *) 0`.